BAKMAH/Incognito/README.md

  ./command root
  ```
  No more need for pesky `sudo`, you have root!
+ **Note: The command handler root is unstable and usually roots `sh` which does nothing.
+I recommend using the raw command for root to get 100% consistency.

  We can also hide proccesses via their pid.
 We can do this by calling `ps` and picking a victim.
 If our victim's pid is `1234` we would  hide it with the command:
  ```